Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/samples/Sample3_RecognizeReceipts.md

 ## Recognize receipts from a given file

 To recognize receipts from a given file, use the `StartRecognizeReceipts` method.
-The returned value is a collection of `RecognizedReceipt` objects -- one for each page in the submitted document.
+The returned value is a collection of `RecognizedForm` objects -- one for each page in the submitted document.

 ```C# Snippet:FormRecognizerRecognizeReceiptFromFile
 using (FileStream stream = new FileStream(receiptPath, FileMode.Open))